 Environmental Protection

 Public Health

-Local Safeguarding Children Board
+Bracknell Forest Safeguarding Board (for adults and children)

 Planning Authority

+navigation authority in the case of a vessel

 In addition to this, any other person may make a representation.

+9.6 The Licensing Authority is responsible for considering representations in the context of this policy and legal requirements in order to determine whether they are relevant.
+The Licensing Authority authorises suitably qualified staff to discharge duties as appropriate to their seniority, professional qualification and/or experience.

+9.7 Where a representation is received, the Licensing Authority will need to consider if it is frivolous or vexatious.
+The Licensing Authority may also consider the representation to be ‘irrelevant’ if it does not directly relate to the application and its impact on the promotion of the licensing objectives.
+If the decision is made that a representation is frivolous, vexatious, and/or irrelevant, the person making the representation will be informed of this in writing with full reasons being given for the decision.

-The Licensing Authority will consider any relevant representations received.
-Any of these individuals or groups may request a representative to make representations on his or her behalf.
+The Licensing Authority will consider all relevant representations received within the specified period.
+Any of these individuals or groups may request a representative to make representations on their behalf.
 This could be a legal representative, a friend, an MP or a Ward Councillor.

-9.4 The Licensing Authority itself is able to make representations, but this is likely to be limited to few cases, for example to ensure appropriate and proportionate conditions are included on a licence where the operating schedule is not clear.
-If the Licensing Authority makes a representation there shall be a separation of responsibilities between the officer exercising that role and those who are administering the application to ensure procedural fairness and eliminate conflicts of interest.
+9.4 The Licensing Authority itself is able to make representations.
+If the Licensing Authority makes a representation there will be a separation of responsibilities between the officer exercising that role and those who are administering the application to ensure procedural fairness and eliminate conflicts of interest.

 9.5 For a representation to be relevant it must: